marsdrums/ReSTIR-reworking/README.md

 #### Velocity vectors for reflections

-Velocity vectors teel how a given fragment moved from frame to frame; while they're perfect to temporally reproject reservoirs and colors (in temporal filter) for the diffuse component, they fail miserably in reprojecting reflections.
-To compute reliable motion vectors for temporally reproject reflections, i'm using this method: https://sites.cs.ucsb.edu/~lingqi/publications/rtg2_ch25.pdf .
+Velocity vectors describe how a given fragment moves between frames.
+While they are ideal for temporally reprojection of reservoirs and colors (in the temporal filter) for the diffuse component, they are inadequate for reprojection of reflections.
+To compute reliable motion vectors for temporal reprojection of reflections, I’ve been exploring the method outlined in this paper -> https://sites.cs.ucsb.edu/~lingqi/publications/rtg2_ch25.pdf.

-This approach requires retrieving the local transofrm for any reflected fragment, which is not possible in the current framework.
-I've been trying to adapt/approximate the method to work without accessing the local transform.
+This approach requires retrieving the local transform for each reflected fragment, which is currently not feasible within the existing framework.
+I’ve been working to adapt or approximate the method to function without direct access to the local transform.

 >[!WARNING]
-> The solution i came up with seems to (kinda) work, but it's still unclear how to deal with rough reflections.
+> The solution I’ve devised appears to work to some extent, but there are still unresolved challenges in handling rough reflections and accounting for disocclusion weights.

 #### Downscaling

-Each render target goes through a process of downscaling, to cut the texture size in half.
-Half-size render targets are used during the samples collecting process and during reservoirs reuse.
-The downscaling happens by randomly picking one pixel in a 2x2 tile.
-The chosen pixel within the tile is the same for all the render targets.
+Each render target undergoes a downscaling process, reducing its texture size by half.
+These half-size render targets are utilized during sample collection and reservoir reuse.
+Downscaling is achieved by randomly selecting one pixel within a 2x2 tile.
+The same pixel is chosen across all render targets within the tile.

 >[!NOTE]
-> I tried different strategies for downsampling the render targets: the first choice was to always pick the same pixel within the tile (top-left).
-This works, but leads to visible jaggyness along the shape edges.
-I also tried averaging the pixel values within each tile (making sure to re-normalize normals), but this negatively affects ray-marching when it comes to depth comparison.
-Randomly picking a pixel within the 2x2 tile seems to be the best choice, as it improves sample variance and works as a sort of "downscaled-TAA" when the image is temporally filtered.
+> I experimented with several strategies for downsampling the render targets.
+Initially, I consistently chose the top-left pixel within each tile.
+While functional, this resulted in noticeable jagged edges along shapes.
+Another approach involved averaging the pixel values within each tile (ensuring normal vectors were re-normalized), but this adversely affected ray-marching during depth comparisons.
+Randomly selecting a pixel within the 2x2 tile proved to be the most effective method.
+It enhances sample variance and acts as a form of "downscaled TAA" when the image undergoes temporal filtering.